Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Identity Management

 Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

-This article explains the benefits of having an Address of Record and answers frequently asked questions pertaining to it.
+This article explains the benefits of having an external contact (also known as address of record) and answers frequently asked questions pertaining to it.

-An Address of Record is a contact method that is independent of your CNetID.
+An external contact is a contact method that is independent of your CNetID.
 This can be either a personal email address (i.e., not a uchicago email address) or a cell phone number.

 In the event that either we or you suspect that your CNetID and password/passphrase have been compromised, we will need a means of communication that is not dependent on CNetID and password/passphrase.
 If we used your University email address and your password/passphrase had been stolen, the communications might be intercepted.

-If you have established an Address of Record, you will need to confirm changes to your password/passphrase using an authorization code sent to your Address of Record.
+If you have established an external contact, you will need to confirm changes to your password/passphrase using an authorization code sent to your external contact email or phone number.
 This enhances the security of your account by preventing you from being locked out remotely.

-How do I make an Address of Record?
+How do I set up an external contact?

-To make an Address of Record, you must visit the Address of Record page.
-From that page you can view your current Addresses of Record and add or remove addresses.
-If adding an Address of Record, you will need to enter a verification code that will be sent to the specified address.
+To set up an external contact, you must visit the Address of Record page.
+From that page you can view your current external contacts and add or remove addresses.
+When you add a new external contact, you will need to enter a verification code that will be sent to the specified address.